«

 Example Database

-All of the examples below use an example inventory database, looking specifically at an entity that tracks the quantity of dilithium crystals on hand at a given point in time.
-The subset of the data relevant to the examples is
+All the examples below use an example inventory database, looking specifically at an entity that tracks the quantity of dilithium crystals on hand at a given point in time.
+The subset of the data relevant to the examples are:

 e a v tx added